About Walnut House

 Chambers began life in Southernhay West, Exeter in 1971 as the annexe of 4 Pump Court, Temple.
 In the mid-1980s there was an amicable split from London and Neil Butterfield (as he then was) became the first Head of Chambers before being appointed to the High Court Bench.

-Chambers moved to Walnut House in 1992 and built a reputation for offering high quality representation in all areas of the law.
+Chambers moved to Walnut House in the St David’s area of Exeter in 1992 and built a reputation for offering high quality representation in all areas of the law.

 A recent move to No. 40 Southernhay East has seen Chambers return to the legal quarter of Exeter and only 1 minute walk to Exeter Combined Court.